 - The father’s and/or mother’s last 2 months bank statements.

-If your financial means are not sufficient, you may also provide commitment letter from your sponsor stating he/she will be responsible for all your expenses with a proof of his/her financial means (last 2 months bank statements) and a copy of his/her passport.
+Ideally you should have SGD 3,000 or more in your bank account, or at least before the month of your visa application so that it will reflect in your bank statement.
+If you have insufficient funds, you may also provide a commitment letter from your sponsor stating he/she will be responsible for all your expenses with a proof of his/her financial means (last 2 months bank statements) and a copy of his/her passport.

 - For a stay in France: an Attestation d’Accueil that your host must obtain from his/her City Hall